mjspriggs/overview/private-endpoints.md

 * VPE for VPC: After you create private endpoints in your VPC, you can connect by using a private IP address that's accessible only from your VPC.
 This option is available for VPC users.
 * Service endpoints: After you enable virtual routing and forwarding (VRF) and turn on service endpoints for your account, you can connect by using a private IP address that's accessible only through the {{site.data.keyword.cloud_notm}} private network.
 This option is available for classic infrastructure users.

-By using VPE for VPC or service endpoints, you can privately connect to {{site.data.keyword.cloud}} platform services and service products in the catalog that support this type of private connectivity.
+By using VPE for VPC or service endpoints, you can privately connect to {{site.data.keyword.cloud_notm}} platform services and service products in the catalog that support this type of private connectivity.

 Go to the [API docs](https://{DomainName}/docs?tab=api-docs) for the service that you want to connect to and see the Endpoint URLs section to view the endpoints for that service.
 {: tip}